khadas/khadas_docs/source/vim1/SetupSerialTool.md

 **Run command `kermit` to launch C-Kermit**

-Ensure that you have made the right connection.
+Ensure that you have made the correct connections.
 If everything went well, you'll see the following:
 ```sh
 $ kermit
 Connecting to /dev/ttyUSB0, speed 115200